-Paul Dorian of The SI Organization, Inc. received Bachelor of Science and Master of Science degrees in meteorology (1981, 1983) from Penn State University.
+Paul Dorian of Vencore received Bachelor of Science and Master of Science degrees in meteorology (1981, 1983) from Penn State University.
 As a grad student, Paul worked with Dr. Gregory Forbes, currently with The Weather Channel and severe weather expert, and Dr. John Cahir, Professor of Meteorology, (Emeritus), Vice Provost and Dean, (Emeritus).

 He began his professional career as a meteorologist with NASA’s Climate Branch from 1983-1985 at the Goddard Space Flight Center (GSFC) in Greenbelt, Maryland and his work continued there with the Severe Storms Branch from 1985-1990.
 While at the NASA Severe Storms Branch, Paul worked with Dr. Stephen Koch, current Director of NOAA’s National Severe Storms Laboratory (NSSL) and severe weather expert, and Dr. Louis Uccellini, current Director of NOAA's National Weather Service (NWS) and winter weather expert.

 Since 1990, he has worked in Valley Forge, Pennsylvania as a systems engineer with a focus on meteorology-related activities.
 He has led forecasting efforts for multiple worldwide ground truth data collects with customized weather forecasts to help with the success of these efforts.
 Additionally, Paul provided his own daily nationwide weather forecast to the Emergency Operations Center of Lockheed Martin with a focus on severe weather potential as a way of securing the safety of their employees.